-SOLO SPOTLIGHT: A ROAD LESS TRAVELED: NEW MUSIC FOR TUBA
+SOLO SPOTLIGHT: A ROAD LESS TRAVELED: NEW AND STOLEN MUSIC FOR TUBA

 Presented in the intimate SunTrust Pavilion, Solo Spotlights feature one or two Fellows in recital programs they design.

 MARC MELLITS Black

 GUSTAV MAHLER Songs of a Wayfarer

 II.
 "I went this morning over the field"

 IV.
 "The two blue eyes of my beloved"

 I N T E R M I S S I O N

 Canadian tubist Jarrett McCourt is a second-year Tuba Fellow at the New World Symphony.
 He has performed with a number of high-level ensembles, including the Detroit Symphony, Flint Symphony, National Repertory Orchestra, Symphony Orchestra of the Pacific, Windsor Symphony, Motor City Brass Quintet and University of Michigan Symphony Band.
 He can also be heard on recently released CDs by the University of Western Ontario Wind Ensemble (Apparitions, Albany Records) and the University of Michigan Symphony Band (Reflections, Equilibrium).
 Additionally, Mr. McCourt has had the privilege of playing under classical conductors such as Leonard Slatkin, Michael Stern, Andrew Litton and Jeffery Kahane, as well as alongside jazz heavyweights such as Terence Blanchard, George Benson and Nicholas Payton.